Predict the future by creating it

 Real-world safety plans that protect both the individual and others while supporting dignity, inclusion, and stability.

-Socio-Sexual Knowledge & Attitudes Assessment Tool – Revised
+Socio-Sexual Knowledge & Consent Assessment Tool

 What it does